stwalsh4118/janus/.janus/README.md

 4. Read the 2-3 most recent conversation summaries
 5. Execute `git diff --name-only HEAD~3..HEAD` for recent files
 6. Assemble all context into an initialization message
-7. Send to cursor-agent before the first user question
+7. Send to AI agent before the first user question

 ### Manual Updates
 You can update context files anytime:
-- Edit `system-prompt.md` to adjust cursor's behavior
+- Edit `system-prompt.md` to adjust the agent's behavior
 - Update `project-overview.md` when architecture changes
 - Update `active-context.md` daily to reflect current work
 - Conversation summaries are auto-generated, but you can edit them